 Simple English definitions for legal terms

-Read a random definition: judicate
+Read a random definition: double criminality

 A prohibited degree is a close relationship between family members that is not allowed by law.
 For example, brothers and sisters cannot get married.
 The law also forbids marriages between other close relatives, like aunts and nephews or uncles and nieces.
 This is because it is considered wrong and can cause problems for any children born from the relationship.
 The law also uses the term degree to talk about how closely related people are.
 This helps to determine who can inherit property and who cannot.
 Finally, a degree can also refer to a title that someone gets after finishing school or university.